 As you may have caught on my Instagram feed last week I was totally shocked and honored to find out The Perfect Loaf won both Editors’ Choice and Readers’ Choice for The Food Obsessive award in the 2016 Saveur Blog Awards!
 In addition, I met some incredibly talented and passionate people at the event in New York City — so passionate I could have probably talked with them for weeks upon weeks about food, cooking, and baking.
-A huge thanks go out to everyone who nominated, voted and supported this site (and me) — I really can’t convey enough thanks.
+A huge thanks go out to everyone who nominated, voted, and supported this site (and me)—I really can’t convey enough thanks.
 And congratulations to all the other nominees and winners!
 Ok, on to this apricot lavender and walnut sourdough.

 Back at home with this new and inspiring ingredient, I started searching through my (many) cookbooks for that inspirational spark.
 My recent experiments with lavender in peach, blueberry, and lavender sourdough galette taught me that whatever other flavor profiles used had to be assertive enough to stand up to the lavender.
 Thankfully I stumbled across an apricot, walnut and lavender cake in Ottolenghi’s Plenty More (a must-have cookbook if you don’t already own it) and just like that I had my inspiration.
 He relays that this flavor combination is very French, although I can’t say I’ve had it during my travels through France, but I’ll take his word for it.
 Next time I’m out that way I’ll be on the hunt.
 Honestly, I think simply pairing the dried apricot and walnut together would be fantastic in its own right if you did not have lavender or are not partial to its flavor.
 Walnuts are some of my favorite nuts to use in sourdough and their flavor is balanced out so nicely with the slightly tart and hearty dried apricots.

 A Few Important Notes on Culinary Lavender